goob8079/Dogs-Spring-Boot/README.md

 I will try to read the docs and use those instead.
 Likely going to try implement OAuth2.0

 # Extra notes
-> The reason CSRF (Cross-site request forgery) protection is disabled is because JWT tokens are stateless.
+1. The reason CSRF (Cross-site request forgery) protection is disabled is because JWT tokens are stateless.
 JWT tokens are sent in the authorization header so they are not automatically included in request made by the browser (like cookies).
->
->> Stateless sessions are sessions that do no store any information/data (cookies) in the server about a user's previous interactions.
+    a.
+Stateless sessions are sessions that do no store any information/data (cookies) in the server about a user's previous interactions.

-> Now OAuth2.0 has been implemented into the program.
+2. Now OAuth2.0 has been implemented into the program.
 Next, I want to figure out how to make a registration and login page instead of using Postman to register new users.